Customer to Cash

 3.1.
 Advancing end-to-end supply chains and operational excellence

 Clariant’s customers express continual interest in moving forward and connecting their supply chains.
 Thus, Clariant is building integrated end-to-end supply chains, enabled by digital dexterity, technology, and an agile mindset.
 The aim is to translate customer requirements into rigorous demand planning, facilitated by statistics, machine learning, and demand sensing.
-This ensures continuous interlinkage of the commercial with the operational .
+This ensures continuous interlinkage of the commercial with the operational value chain.

 In 2019, Clariant implemented tactical sales and operations planning cycles under the leadership of profit and loss owners to ensure profitable and proactive balancing of demand and supply.
 The company further developed and implemented an end-to-end supply chain management dashboard using the Gartner Hierarchy of Supply Chain Metrics framework.
-The dashboard offers quick focus diagnostics while enabling deep dives for root cause analysis and solution definition, taking into account the delicate balance between service, cost, and .
+The dashboard offers quick focus diagnostics while enabling deep dives for root cause analysis and solution definition, taking into account the delicate balance between service, cost, and net working capital.
 Clariant aims to further strengthen business planning to allow proactive monetized scenarios for business steering.
 The use of advanced analytics and tools in the organization will also help detect demand outliers and supply constraints in order to optimize network and logistics costs.

 The Integrated Planning Landscape (IPL) and Inventory Health Checks optimized organization, capabilities, and IT tools and improved inventory performance throughout Clariant’s operations.
 The Manufacturing Execution System (MES), rolled out in 2017, is a powerful tool that provides a real-time view of production status and enables continuous improvement.